-There is plenty of controversy and confusion around macronutrients (i.e. protein, fat and carbs).
+There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

-This section of the Macros Masterclass FAQs outlines our data-driven approach that will empower you to cut through the noise on macronutrients to get your desired results.
+This section of the FAQs outlines the data-driven approach we use in the Macros Masterclass to cut through the noise to help Optimisers get the desired results.

 - Why Don’t We Start with a Calculated Calorie Target?